Human Resource Planning: 17 Tips for Scaling Your Business

 - Service or product selection.
 As your business grows, are you adjusting what you offer to fit a growing and changing customer base?

 - Knowledge of services or products.
-Do your employees have the necessary knowledge of what your growing business offers customers, or are their knowledge gaps?
+Do your employees have the necessary knowledge of what your growing business offers customers, or are there knowledge gaps?

 Are your human resources where they should be?
 Are they ready to be what they’ll need to be for future customer needs?